Peking University Shenzhen Graduate School

 The Peking University Shenzhen Graduate School (PKU Shenzhen) is a public research university established as a satellite graduate school of Peking University in 2001 via a joint venture with the Shenzhen Municipal Government.
-It is situated inside the University Town of Shenzhen, along with the graduate schools of Tsinghua University and the Harbin Institute of Technology.
+It is situated inside the University Town of Shenzhen, along with the Tsinghua University Shenzhen International Graduate School and the Harbin Institute of Technology (Shenzhen).

 Campus

 Peking University Shenzhen is a fully residential university.
-Peking University Shenzhen's campus is located in the Nanshan district of Shenzhen within the University Town of Shenzhen alongside graduate schools of Tsinghua University and Harbin Institute of Technology.
+Peking University Shenzhen's campus is located in the Nanshan district of Shenzhen within the University Town of Shenzhen alongside Tsinghua University Shenzhen International Graduate School and Harbin Institute of Technology (Shenzhen).

-The campus is spread over an area of 22 hectares (55 acres) with an integrated academic block with more than 51,908 square meters of classroom and laboratory space and an international conference center.
-The HSBC Business School is housed in a separate building.

 Academics

-PKU Shenzhen is a graduate education institution comprising eight schools and 30 research laboratories, among which are several major State-level institutions:
+PKU Shenzhen is a graduate education institution comprising nine schools and 30 research laboratories, among which are several major State-level institutions: